zitcher/Tron/README.md

 3. Fix all merge conflicts.
 There are many good tools out there!

+4. Get up to date with master: `git push -f origin [branch-name]`

-4. Go to the repository page: https://github.com/zachooz/Tron
+5. Go to the repository page: https://github.com/zachooz/Tron

-5. Click create a pull request
+6. Click create a pull request

-6. Choose the correct branches
+7. Choose the correct branches